Traveling to Cabo San Lucas | Where to Stay + What to Eat

 Cabo San Lucas Money Tips

+The next best option for exchanging money if you already have cash is a casa de cambio or change house.
 Changing money at a bank, in my opinion, is the last resort for someone vacationing.
 For one, it’s time consuming.
 Secondly, they ask for copies of this and that and unless you already have your copies with you, they will not change your money.

+This is not standard for all banks and I know there is someone out there reading this saying I’ve never had that happen at my bank.
+Well, that’s good.
 I’ve had some positive encounters at banks too but I’ve also had enough negative, that I don’t want to stand in line for 30 minutes only to be told I don’t have what they need because there’s no standard in the country.

-Cabo San Lucas FAQ
+Cabo San Lucas FAQs

 What if I don’t speak Spanish?